Generating a thread dump

 - Scroll back in the command console until you reach the line containing "Full thread dump".

-- Right click the title bar and select Edit -> Mark.
+- Right-click the title bar and select Edit -> Mark.
 Highlight the entire text of the thread dump.

-- Right click the title bar and select Edit -> Copy.
+- Right-click the title bar and select Edit -> Copy.
 The thread dump can then be pasted into a text file.

-Application running as a Windows Service
+The application runs as a Windows Service

 Using jstack